kiarafrobles/www.retroreport.org/_backstory/the-pentagon-to-allow-women-in-all-combat-units.md

 title: "The Pentagon to allow women in all combat units"
 published: true
 date: 2015-12-04T15:45:00.000Z
 lead_copy: "The Pentagon has announced that it will allow women to serve in all combat units.
-We've come a long way from the days of Tailhook.
+We\'ve come a long way from the days of Tailhook.
 Or have we? "
 backstory_type: backstory
 video: the-legacy-of-tailhook
 type: backstories